sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/02_javascript/window-management-js.md

 const flydown = await myWindow.createFlydown(flydownOptions);
 ```

-*Note that this callback is not the place to make heavy calculations - you must return a response within 100 ms. Return a `Promise` from the callback if your logic is asynchronous.*
+*Note that this callback isn't the place to make heavy calculations - you must return a response within 100 ms. Return a `Promise` from the callback if your logic is asynchronous.*

 The [`Flydown`](../../../../reference/glue/latest/windows/index.html#Flydown) object has a [`destroy`](../../../../reference/glue/latest/windows/index.html#Flydown-destroy) property that you can use to destroy the zones that trigger the flydowns.
 This will only remove the flydown trigger zones and not the actual windows used as flydowns: